techy4shri/CppLabEngine/CONTRIBUTING.md

 - GitHub contributors page
 - Release notes

-Thank you for contributing to CppLab IDE!
+Thank you for contributing to CppLabEngine!